 Controlling scorpions in the house starts with removing any debris and hiding spots on the floor.
 Also, keep garbage emptied and prevent food and beverage spills, which attract other insect pests that scorpions feed upon.

 Seal up any cracks in the home, especially those low to the ground.
-A scorpion only needs 1/6 inch (0.5 cm.) of space to fit into.
+A scorpion only needs 1/6 inch (4 mm.) of space to fit into.
 Sprinkling diatomaceous earth can create a natural barrier around the home, as can sticky traps, much like those used for rats.
 They are safe for children and pets (although a bit sticky) and can effectively capture scorpions in the garden too, should the situation call for it.

 There has been some suggestion that misting around the garden frequently with a compost tea infused with molasses and orange oil can provide protection.
 Conventional pesticides are not always effective scorpion control methods.